dortania/OpenCore-Install-Guide/AMD/zen.md

 * **ProvideCustomSlide**: YES
    * If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving `Only N/256 slide values are usable!` debug message
 * **RebuildAppleMemoryMap**: YES
-   * Generates Memory Map compatible with macOS
+   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: NO
    * Fixes SetVirtualAddresses calls to virtual addresses, not needed on Skylake and newer.
 Some firmware like Gigabyte may still require it, and will kernel panic without this
 * **SignalAppleOS**: NO